 Taking a cable car to Fansipan – Muong Hoa funicular will stop at the area of Fansipan Legend Theme Park.
 If you want to go further to Fansipan mountain, you can take a cable to one more station above.
 To reach the cable car, you’ll hop on board the tram from Sapa to Fansipan.

 After arriving at Fansipan station, you can either walk up an additional 600 steps or, again, travel on the Fansipan train to the top of Sapa and Indochina at 3,147.3 meters (10,326 ft).

 Adventure activities – Glass bridge Sapa has been officially opened for tourists since September 2019.
 It hangs on the 600-meter-cliff, about 2200 meters above sea level.
-Visitors cannot only have the view of Sapa from high above, but also join some adventure activities such as ziplines (US$40), parachuting (US$40), climbing (US$25), exploring old forests (US$30), visiting waterfalls (US$4), and so on.
+Visitors cannot only have the view of Sapa from high above, but also join some adventure activities such as ziplines, parachuting, climbing, exploring old forests, visiting waterfalls, and so on.

-Hotels outside center: Those who want to enjoy Sapa in peace as it used to be, will choose such hidden charm like Topas Ecolodge.
+Hotels outside the center – Those who want to enjoy Sapa in peace as it used to be, will choose such hidden charm like Topas Ecolodge.
 You can find hotels a taxi ride away or something that is doable walking to town.
 Since the town is rather small, you can see its sights in a day.

-Homestay: This is a great experience if you do 2 or 3 day-trekking.
-Such an accommodation service can be booked with a private tour guide or by booking an all-included tour at your hotel reception or local travel agent on-site in Sapa or Hanoi.
+Homestays – This is a great experience if you do 2 or 3 day-trekking.
+Such an accommodation service can be booked with a private tour guide or by booking an all-included tour at your hotel reception or a local travel agent on-site in Sapa or Hanoi.